What Is An EB-5 Visa?

 Also, you have to provide evidence, (if applicable), that the NCE has been established and does business predominantly in a targeted employment area (TEA).

-Commercial enterprise refers to for-profit activates formed for the ongoing running of a lawful business include, though not limited to:
+Commercial enterprise refers to for-profit activates formed for the ongoing running of lawful business include, though not limited to:

 - A corporation